 Every business needs to measure its marketing campaigns.
-Being able to asses each and every marketing effort allows them to tie their marketing investment to sales and revenue.
+Being able to assess each and every marketing effort allows them to tie their marketing investment to sales and revenue.

-You probably also spend a lot of time and efforts trying to increase the traffic and get more customers to your website.
-Most likely, you’re doing banner advertising, guest posting, emailing, newsletters, social media posts and many more.
+You probably also spend a lot of time and effort trying to increase the traffic and get more customers to your website.
+Most likely, you’re doing banner advertising, guest posting, emailing, newsletters, social media posts, and many more.

 How do you know which online camping is successful and which isn’t?

 One of GA’s most valuable tracking features is called “Custom Campaign tracking” and it allows you to precisely track each traffic-driving marketing initiative that brings customers to your website.